A list of 13 South Korean revenge movies.

-Acting is top-notch with both main characters playing brilliantly off each other.
-Choi Min-Sik takes-on another dark role and gives us a great on-screen serial-killer.
+The acting is top-notch with both main characters playing brilliantly off each other.
+Choi Min-Sik takes on another dark role and gives us a great on-screen serial killer.
 The man can do no wrong in my eyes.
 I would watch just about anything that Choi Min-Sik features in.